How do I get ING's additional Savings Maximiser variable rate?

 3. A new window opens, and you'll need to enter your Client Number and Access Code

-Do I get a card with my Savings or Business account?
+Do I get a card with my Savings account?

 Can I link more than one bank account to my Savings Accelerator?